farukalpay/Semantic-Lexicon/README.md

   The quickstart rewards are simulated using the intent classifier's posterior probabilities so the bandit loop stays in the unit interval without external feedback.

-  The walkthrough also saves the calibrated accuracy curve and the empirical-vs-theoretical EXP3 regret comparison used in the analysis appendix.
+  You can opt into saving the calibrated accuracy curve and the empirical-vs-theoretical EXP3 regret comparison that back the analysis appendix by setting `SEMANTIC_LEXICON_SAVE_PLOTS=1` (or `true/yes/on`) before running the script.
+This keeps the repository free of bulky PNGs by default while still letting you regenerate them under `docs/assets/` on demand.
 Refer to the generated CSV summaries in `Archive/` for the underlying values if you wish to recreate the plots with your preferred tooling.
   The same behaviour is available through the CLI:

 ### Fixed-Point Ladders Companion